paulwilljones/chaos-eng-in-practice/kube-chaos.md

 -> In order to prevent failures from happening, there is a need to be proactive in our efforts to learn from failure <- ^

--> Weaknesses may not always be technical <-
-^
+-> Chaos engineering addresses all aspects of the sociotechnical system of software development <- ^

--> Start causing chaos today <-
+-> Start causing (controlled) chaos today <-

 ---